 Family engagement competencies support parent and family participation in planning and delivering education and transition services.
 Family-focused training and family empowerment activities increase the ability of family members to work effectively with educators and other service providers.

 5. Actively involve families throughout the transition decision-making and implementation process, with sensitivity and responsiveness to culture, language, and socioeconomic background.

 - 5.1 Explain the significance of family engagement throughout the transition planning process and how it connects to increased student success.

 - 5.2 Identify family cultural and environmental factors that might impact transition planning.

 - 5.3 Provide supports necessary for families to communicate effectively and work collaboratively with school and agency personnel.

 - 5.4 Identify resources to help families understand transition-related education services, IDEA, and potential support networks and services.

 Program Structures competency

 Program structure competencies support efficient and effective delivery of transition-focused education and services, including philosophy, planning, policy, evaluation, and human resource development.
 The structures and attributes of a school provide the framework for a transition perspective.

-- E2.
-Knowledge of transition practices, programs, and services that produce successful post-school outcomes.
+- 6.1 Identify evidenced-based transition practices, programs, and services that produce successful post-school outcomes.